Registration Server How To’s¶

 - All Spaces keys used by users can be collected as a backup, in case the keys are lost.

 - It creates a central repository where an Administrator can enter any Space used by any of the users.

-A disadvantage is that anyone with access to the master user has access to all spaces.
+A disadvantage is that anyone with access to the Master User account has access to all Spaces.